joheri1/project-to-dos-zustand-vite/README.md

 The assignment is to build a Todo app using Zustand for state management.

+In this project, I aimed to explore Styled Components and refresh my newly acquired skills in using React Router.

 ### Dependency Installation & Startup Development Server

 This project uses npm (Node Package Manager) to handle its dependencies and run the development server.